g-tejas/enigma-rs/src/README.md

 [Example implementation](https://github.com/parasyte/egui-tokio-example/blob/main/src/main.rs)
 [Plotting time series using this method](https://github.com/mikael-nilsson-github/egui-alpaca-crypto-trading/blob/main/src/app.rs)

-26/12: Trying to figure how to do it via the MPSC method to make the program lock-free and run faster.
+`26/12`: Trying to figure how to do it via the MPSC method to make the program lock-free and run faster.
 We need to initialize the channel within Machine::default()

-27/12: Lock-free concurrency with `std::sync::mpsc` implemented.
+`27/12`: Lock-free concurrency with `std::sync::mpsc` implemented.
 A new tokio runtime is initiated in the main fn and pressing the "Connect" button spawns a new thread that will run the websocket loop.
 It's also passed a tx, which is the transmitter.
 The channel is instantiated in Machine::default().
 The websocket messages are passed to the rx, receiver that will be handled in the App::update() loop, with `try_recv` and update the data accordingly.
 Plan is to append to a VecDeque<BoxElem> or something.

+`28/12`: parasyte replied to my issue [here](https://github.com/parasyte/egui-tokio-example/issues/1).
+Basically, he suggested that in order to stop the spawned threads, u can simply pass in a "stop event" channel, that will listen for stop events.
+But leave this to the end, because, it's very unlikely we will hit any sort of performance issue this early.